 What drones are good at

 Today, there are many types of drones in the market built for agriculture.
 Usually, they are known as UAV (unmanned aerial vehicle) drones for agriculture.
-Here is a list of popular UAV agriculture drones.

 A drone makes use of multispectral images to show differences between healthy and unhealthy plants.
 Because drones can cover hundreds of hectares, in less than an hour, they have several advantages: